ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 ### Sampling both layers

-*Naïve approach?
-One could possibly use some ad-hoc/fixed weighting approach, but to obtain better result, we need to be more sophisticated about it....*

-To obtain an efficient MC estimator of the *scattering/rendering* integral, the sampling PDF has to be as proportional to the integrand as possible.
+To obtain an efficient MC estimator of the rendering integral, the sampling PDF has to be as proportional to the integrand as possible.
 Ideally, the sampling PDF should be the normalized version of the integrand. i.e. scaled by a factor to make its integral over the whole sphere equal 1.
 The integrand in the practically used form is

 $$
 f_{s}\left(\omega_{i}\rightarrow\omega_{o}\right)L_{i}\left(\omega_{i}\right)\cos\theta_{i}
 $$

-However, because we usually don't know the distribution of the incident radiance, the sampling routine is usually trying to mimic at least the product of the BSDF and the cosine factor.
+However, because we usually don't know the distribution of the incident radiance, the sampling routine is usually trying to mimic at least the product of the BSDF and the cosine factor

 $$
 f_{s}\left(\omega_{i}\rightarrow\omega_{o}\right)\cos\theta_{i}